tarantool/doc/doc/getting_started/getting_started_imcp.rst

 Let's say a user has added their first video with a description.
 The video clip also has a UUID.
 Let's remember it, too.

-In order to "like" the video, you need to specify the user UUID and the video UUID from previous steps.
+In order to "like" the video, you need to specify the user UUID and the video UUID from the previous steps.
 Substitute the ellipses in the command below with the corresponding UUIDs:

 ..  code-block:: bash